nsdrozario/ap-computer-science-notes/scanners.md

 s7 = s.nextLine();
 s8 = s.nextLine();
 ```
 Not only is this tedious, but look how we need to know **exactly** where the numbers are.
 If you don't do this in the right order, some of the numbers will be treated as strings.
 We won't always know where the numbers are!
-If we expect a string to be at some position on the line of "barcodes", but it's actually an int, we can't just backtrack and correct ourselves; its too late.
+If we expect a string to be at some position on the line of "barcodes", but it's actually an int, we can't just backtrack and correct ourselves; it's too late.

 But we do have a solution: *use multiple scanners*.